animal-tree/Synchronicities/Does-anyone-else-think-this-is-proof-of-God?.md

 However, I'm now funded by the mech-e department to do physics modeling and have been institutionalized many times since.
 Therefore, and for other reasons, I'm just watching as the world takes my ideas, that, by the way, I suffered quite a lot for.

 > Wow, reading this back I can tell there is something in my linguistics that wants to make me seem unconvincing.
+>
+> I was many months in withdrawal from those benzos that were coerced on me and that I argued against, that I had to take against my will in the hospital.
+The withdrawal was so bad, that I literally couldn't do 4*7.
+So yes, I had to — not wanted to — was forced to — take them in order to do my area exam.
+The "flying colors" are probably why I passed because they usually don't appreciate good ideas for their own sake.

 ---